The Story of the Kelly Gang

 Like many other films of its day, The Story of the Kelly Gang was filmed mostly in wide shot, duplicating the perspective that audiences were accustomed to from live theatre.
 Several years were to pass before a more fluid screen grammar emerged through the work of key overseas directors like DW Griffith, giving audiences a variety of wide shots, medium shots and close-ups.
 In only two of The Story of the Kelly Gang’s scenes – a priest carrying a wounded railwayman out of the Glenrowan Hotel and police escorting a captured Ned Kelly at the end of the film – do characters move from wide to closer shot, then past the camera and out of frame.

-The NFSA’s centennial restoration of The Story of the Kelly Gang incorporates the newly discovered footage, and is as faithful as possible to the original film.
+The NFSA’s centennial restoration of The Story of the Kelly Gang incorporates the newest footage, and is as faithful as possible to the original film.
 To guarantee the restoration’s accuracy, the NFSA carried out research into the film’s background, including the examination of contemporary reviews and publicity, and a program booklet written for the original release by Frank Tait, which provided essential information on content and structure.
 For the first time the Wombat Ranges scenes have been placed in their correct order, while the frame fragments discovered in 1976 have been incorporated into the final scene, replacing damaged frames from the footage found in 1980.
 A few scenes (Dan Kelly and Steve Hart shooting each other for instance) had been printed in reverse at some stage in the film’s history, rendering all the actors left-handed.
 Since stills of these characters show them to have been right-handed in the original film, their scenes have been optically ‘flipped’.

 The centennial restoration has also allowed The Story of the Kelly Gang to be digitally restored for the first time.
 The surviving fragments were digitally scanned by Haghefilm Laboratories in Amsterdam using the DIAMANT digital restoration system.
 This allowed major cleaning to remove dirt, scratches and other blemishes, and eliminated the jitter characteristic of the original footage.
 This digital approach also allowed for the re-creation of frame content which had otherwise been lost through physical deterioration.
 To achieve this, the Haghefilm restorers copied and modified content from adjacent frames to replace missing information in damaged ones.
 The result is the cleaner, clearer and much more detailed film we have today.